alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 ### Notes to discuss during 1:1

 #### Who did you help this week?
-* AS with final organisation for the Roche Data Science Leaders meeting
+* AS with final organisation for the Roche Data Science Leaders meeting.

 #### Who helped you this week?
 * ALS with TTW talk support!
 * AS with being Knowledge Share Zoom backup
+ * EK - All amazing!

 #### What did you achieve?
 * Ran Knowledge Share!
 * Gave TTW talk
 * Finalised arrangements for Roche Data Science Leaders meeting, Joint Steering Committee
 * Giving talk on partnership at lab meeting so preparing slides
+ * EK - all great!

 #### What did you struggle with?
 * Internal meeting attendance...